Azure-Samples/hdinsight-aks/IaC-Scripts/sparkterraform/README.md

 These terraform scripts will let you manage your HDInsight on AKS infrastructure using code for the Apache Spark cluster.
 The following functionality is supported by this module:

+- Create Resource Group to hold all require resources
 - Create Cluster Pool
 - Create VNet and SubNet
 - Create User-assigned managed identity